nogibjj/Eric_Ortega_Fall_2024_Data_Eng/README.md

 3. Makefile
 Function: A Makefile is used to automate tasks in software development, especially compiling and building projects.
 It contains a set of rules defining how to execute commands for tasks like building, testing, or cleaning up files.
 This helps streamline repetitive commands.

+4. test.py
+Function: test.py is a script typically used to contain test cases for a project.
+It includes functions or classes designed to verify that the code works as expected.